Fonts play a huge role in how infographics are perceived.

 Body fonts should:

 - Be highly readable and legible at small sizes

 - Have multiple weights (i.e. regular and bold)

 - Never be all caps

-To make things a little easier on you, I’ve compiled a list of fonts that are great for body copy:
+To make things a little easier on you, I’ve compiled a list of the best professional, modern and more fonts that are great for body copy:

 If you’ve put some thought into the content and purpose of your infographic, picking a font from this list should be easy!
 When in doubt, pick something simple and minimal–it’ll be easier to work with, and you can add more style in the next step.

-3. Choose a few header fonts that add some style
+3. Choose a few header font pairs that add some style

 Once you’ve established a body font, it’s time to move on to headers.
 Eventually, you’ll have to consider how the header font pairs with the body font but for now, just focus on finding header fonts that fit your content.

 Header fonts can generally have a little more character than body fonts, and can be used to catch a reader’s eye, drawing them into the graphic and encouraging them to read further.